by Michael Botur

 So is the inside of Livvy’s mouth as she screams four hours later when she wakes from the nightmare.

-So is the inside of the car she swears she’ll never get back into because your baby has been traumatised.
+So is the inside of the car she swears she’ll never get back into because your baby has been traumatized.

-You watch Livvy stack blocks in the barred pen in the corner of the waiting room.
+You watch Livvy stack blocks in the barred pen in the corner of the waiting room beside a plastic Christmas tree.
 Usually she stuffs the toy cars with tiny dolls and rams them together.
-Today, she’s shoved the cars into the far corner.
+Today, she’s not interested in crashing cars.

-Ahead of you in line to see the doctor will be Mrs Lowndes, who sits with a romance novel perched on top of her knees, glowering down at it.
-You can tell Mrs Lowndes wants to ask about the glass jar of pasta sauce in your handbag.
-You know Mrs Lowndes from church play group.
-She’s okay, closest thing you’ve got to a friend in this ocean of strangers, though she asks about your husband’s job way too much.
-The only other person waiting is an ex-con-looking man in his 50s.
-His skull is shaved shiny.
-His skin is dark with ink.
+Ahead of you in line to see the doctor will be Mrs. Lowndes, who sits with a Marian Keyes novel perched on top of her knees, glowering down at it.
+You can tell Mrs. Lowndes wants to ask about the jar of pasta sauce in your handbag.
+You know Mrs. Lowndes from church play group.
+She’s okay, and she’s the closest thing you’ve got to a friend in this ocean of strangers, though she asks about your husband’s job way too much.
+The only other person in the waiting room is an ex-con-looking man in his 50s.
+His skull is shaved shiny with silver speckles on it.
+His skin is dark with curls and twists of blue ink, skulls, slogans.
 His knuckles have spiderwebs on them.
-There’s an angry bulldog printed on his neck.
-While he waits, he crushes and chokes a pamphlet.
+There’s a faded bulldog printed on his neck.
+While he waits, he crushes a pamphlet.
+Squinty eyes behind little glasses.
+One flip flop tapping the floor.

-Livvy was found at the ED not to have a concussion.
-Having doctors fawn over her is important, though.
+At the ED Livvy was found not to have a concussion, but having your family doctor give a second opinion is essential.
 You’ve read that the symptoms of whiplash might not show up for a week.
-She is the most beautiful wee schnookum in the entire world and she deserves attention and praise and concern.
+Livvy is the most beautiful wee schnookum in the entire world and she deserves attention and praise and concern.
 It’s annoying, actually, when the nurse comes out and tells you for the second time that the doctor’s late by another 15 minutes on top of the existing 15 minutes of lateness.
 Jesus Christ.
-You’ve got six figures in the bank.
-You could enrol at a better clinic if you wanted.
-The only reason you keep coming to a clinic in the muddy, broken-fenced part of town is Dr Tana is a good listener.
-Once you cried into her tissues while she stroked your knuckles.
+Livvy’s brain could be bleeding right now.
+You could enroll with a better doctor if you wanted – the money’s not a problem.
+The only reason you keep coming to a clinic in the muddy, broken-fenced part of town where the streets sparkle with broken glass is because Dr. Tana is a good listener.
+Once you cried into her tissues while she stroked your knuckles and printed you a very generous scrip for Paxil and Lorazepam.

-Livvy reached out.
-She needs help separating the pages of a cardboard book glued shut with something sugary.
+Livvy reaches out and says your name.
+She needs help separating the pages of a cardboard book glued shut with something sticky.

 ‘She yours?’ the shiny dark man asks.